jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

 There we go, numerical confirmation that HTT is expected to appear after 8 flips and HTH after 10 flips.

 I'm curious.
-Suppose we played a game where we each flipped a coin until I got HTH and you got HTT.
-Then we announce how many flips it took, and whoever took more flips pays the other person the difference in dollars.
+Suppose you and I played a game where we each flipped a coin until I got HTH and you got HTT.
+Then whoever took more flips pays the other person the difference.
 What is the expected value of this game?
 Is it 2?
 It doesn't have to be 2, does it?
 Maybe the distributions are funky in some way that makes the difference in expected value 2 but the expected difference something else.

 Well, easy enough to try it.